nashville-software-school/Vue-Workshop/chapters/Session_1.md

 };
 ```

-## Template Binding
+## Template Syntax: Text Interpolation

 Our component now knows about a `name` property.
 We can render that property in our template using a set of double curly brackets.
+This is called **text interpolation**

 ```html
 <template>